Sparrow’s Commitment to Cancer Excellence

 Commission on Cancer (CoC) Accreditation Program

-Sparrow Cancer Center has been fully accredited with Commendation by the Commission on Cancer.
-Only 14 percent of all accredited Cancer Centers achieve this status.
+Sparrow Herbert-Herman Cancer Center is fully accredited with Commendation by the Commission on Cancer.

-Sparrow Cancer Center is one of a number of select Cancer Centers to participate in the Michigan Breast Oncology Quality Initiative.
-Along with Blue Cross and the University of Michigan, the Cancer Center works collaboratively to improve care for breast cancer Patients.
-This effort leads the way in defining what are the best evidence-based treatments for breast cancer and making sure that all our Patients receive these treatments.
+Sparrow Herbert-Herman Cancer Center is one of a number of select cancer centers to participate in the Michigan Oncology Quality Consortium.
+The Sparrow Herbert-Herman Cancer Center works collaboratively with other cancer programs to analyze quality data and improve care for cancer Patients.
+This effort leads the way in defining what are the best practiced, evidence-based treatments for cancer and making sure that all of our Patients receive these treatments.

 National Accreditation Program for Breast Centers (NAPBC)

-The Sparrow Breast Cancer Clinic has been granted a three-year accreditation by the National Accreditation Program for Breast Centers (NAPBC) following a rigorous evaluation of the clinic’s performance in nearly 30 indicators of quality Patient care.
+Sparrow’s breast cancer clinic has been accredited by the National Accreditation Program for Breast Centers (NAPBC) following a rigorous evaluation of the clinic’s performance in over 30 indicators of quality Patient care.

-Our physicians believe that continuing education is essential to the service and quality of care we provide our Patients.
-We host a weekly educational seminar from September through May, bringing in physicians from all over the United States on various cancer-related topics.
-The program is for all medical professionals throughout Sparrow to further their knowledge on the offered topics.
-We also host multiple tumor boards on a monthly, bi-weekly, and weekly basis.
-The purpose of these tumor boards is to discuss Patient cases with a variety of specialists, to further physician knowledge, and to decide on best treatment options with multiple oncologist, surgeon, pathologist, and radiologist input.
-We have the following tumor boards: General Tumor Board, GYN Tumor Board, Head & Neck Tumor Board, Neuro-Oncology Tumor Board, Gastro-Intestinal Tumor Board and the Hematopathology Conference.
+Our Physicians believe that continuing cancer education is essential to the service and quality of care we provide our Patients.
+Virtually every day, our Physicians participate in video conferences with Mayo Physicians to discuss our most complex cases and share expertise, treatment options, and the latest research.
+We also host multiple Sparrow-based tumor boards on a monthly, bi-weekly, and weekly basis.
+The purpose of these tumor boards is to discuss Patient cases with a variety of specialists, to further Physician knowledge, and to decide on best treatment options with input from multiple oncologists, surgeons, pathologists, and radiologists.
+The following is a list of Sparrow tumor boards: General Medicine, Breast, Lung, Prostate, Head & Neck, Colorectal, Upper GI, and Neuro/Brain.